syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 document.Close()

 {% endhighlight %}

+ {% endtabs %}

-The list levels can be incremented or decremented by using the **IncreaseIndentLevel** and **DecreaseIndentLevel** methods respectively.
+The list levels can be incremented or decremented by using the IncreaseIndentLeveland DecreaseIndentLevelmethods respectively.
 The following code example illustrates how to increase or decrease the list indent levels.

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Creates a new Word document